Anusha2710/AWS-Git/Git_branching.md

 ### Git Branching Strategy

-- The main goal of developer would be delivering releases on time and make customers happy.
+- The main goal of developer would be delivering releases with new changes frequently on time and make customers happy.
+For this we need to have a efficient branching strategy.